filecoin-project/lotus/documentation/en/cli-lotus.md

      encode                            encode various types
-     disputer                          interact with the window post disputer prune                             prune the stored chain state and perform garbage collection create-evm-actor                  Create an new EVM actor via the init actor and return its address invoke-evm-actor                  Invoke a contract entry point in an EVM actor help, h                           Shows a list of commands or help for one command
+     disputer                          interact with the window post disputer prune                             prune the stored chain state and perform garbage collection deploy                            Deploy an EVM smart contract and return its address invoke                            Invoke an EVM smart contract using the specified CALLDATA help, h                           Shows a list of commands or help for one command

 OPTIONS: